This page has been kept for historical purposes.

 - Treasurer – John Flynn

-We are a small independent charity where nearly all our funds are focused on funding for education with very small costs for administration.
-You can check our record on the Charity Commission website.
+We were a small independent charity where nearly all our funds were focused on funding for education with very small costs for administration.

 We thank the Savannah Fruits Company, and the Calgary Zoological Society for providing the necessary resources to enable the funds to be disbursed and to assist with the scholarship selection process at no additional cost.